damianlebiedz/stock-performance-generator/README.md

 4. Presenting data on a line graph.

 Future functionalities (to do):
-- Comparison of portfolio profit vs SP500/other on a line graph
+- Comparison of portfolio profit vs SP500/other on a line graph.
-- Analysis of current portfolio composition (P/E, Markovitz, matrix of correlation etc.)
+- Analysis of current portfolio composition (P/E, Markovitz, matrix of correlation etc.).
-- pytest
+- Testing by pytest.

 ## Technologies
 - Python 3